 View the video on YouTube

-VU now has a purpose built student accommodation across the road from Footscray Park Campus at Unilodge Victoria University, which is not mentioned in this video.
-Please note this video refers to Sunbury Hall and Student Village (which is no longer an accommodation option for Victoria University students).
+VU now has a purpose built student accommodation across the road from Footscray Park Campus at UniLodge Victoria University, which is not mentioned in this video.
+Please note this video refers to Sunbury Hall and Student Village (which are no longer accommodation options for Victoria University students).
 It was produced to provide general housing information and should be viewed as a guide only, with details subject to change.
 Responsibility is on each viewer to assess housing options according to individual needs.